awsdocs/aws-directory-service-admin-guide/doc_source/directory_simple_ad.md

 + You can manage AWS resources through IAM role–based access to the AWS Management Console\.
 + Daily automated snapshots enable point\-in\-time recovery\.

+Simple AD does not support any of the following:
++ Amazon AppStream 2\.0
++ Amazon Chime
++ Amazon RDS for SQL Server
++ AWS Single Sign\-On
++ Trust relationships with other domains
++ Active Directory Administrative Center
++ PowerShell
++ Active Directory recycle bin
++ Group managed service accounts
++ Schema extensions for POSIX and Microsoft applications

 Continue reading the topics in this section to learn how to create your own Simple AD\.

 **Topics**